 O’Donnell went on to say, “For many, trying to ascertain information about land documents can be a very frustrating and intimidating experience.
 Please know our trained customer service staff is well-versed in all areas of land document research.
 By utilizing our state-of-the-art land document research system, which is also available via www.norfolkdeeds.org, people can get answers to their property questions.”

 Notary services are also offered by the Customer Service Center.
-“All staff members are notary publics.
+“Several staff members are notary publics.
 We are more than glad to notarize any land document provided the person requesting the service appears before us and presents satisfactory proof of identification by showing either their driver’s license or passport,” said O’Donnell.